The Friday Five

 From the moment you open your law firm doors, you should offer online payment options and accept credit cards.

-A recent Total System Services (TSYS) study showed that as many as 75% of customers today prefer to pay with a credit or debit card.
+Modern clients overwhelmingly prefer to pay with credit, debit, or digital payment methods.
 In addition to the convenience, customers enjoy credit card rewards, cash back and other perks of using their cards.

 Taking credit cards means you get paid faster and the money is deposited in your account sooner.
 Also, integration between your credit card processor and your time and billing system reduces payment and client information duplication.